alwisidi/oci-openshift/README.md

 # Terraform Deployed Resources for OpenShift on OCI

+This fork of the official Oracle Terraform OpenShift repository has been restructured and enhanced to provide a more complete OpenShift cluster setup, including support for OpenShift Data Foundation (ODF), with production-grade readiness.

+Licensing: This project is released under the GNU General Public License (GPL), ensuring that modifications and enhancements are available to the community under the same terms.

+---

 This Terraform code is specifically designed for the OpenShift on Oracle Cloud Infrastructure (OCI).
 It provisions resources for an OpenShift cluster running on Oracle Cloud Infrastructure.

 See the following for installation instructions: